-(e)(f) If the insurer fails to respond to the request in writing within 30 days, the attending physician or injured worker may request approval from the director within 120 days from the date the request was first submitted to the insurer.
-If the request is from a physician, it must include a copy of the original request and may include any other supporting information.
+(f) If the insurer fails to respond to the request in writing within 30 days, the attending physician or worker may request approval from the director within 120 days from the date the request was first submitted to the insurer.
+When the attending physician requests approval from the director, the physician must include a copy of the original request and may include any other supporting information.